 Acupuncture Health Consultations

-Your first appointment with Accurate Acupuncture includes an in-depth consultation to discuss your medical history and current lifestyle.
-This is a normal part of holistic medicine, which considers every aspect of your health and wellness, but something that many patients have never experienced.
-You will describe your main complaint (why you are seeking treatment) and David asks a variety of questions regarding your symptoms, focusing on items related to your main complaint but typically expanding beyond that as well.
-You do not have to answer any questions that make you uncomfortable.
+Your initial appointment at Accurate Acupuncture features an extensive consultation to review your medical history and current lifestyle.
+As an integral aspect of holistic medicine, this process considers all facets of your health and well-being, offering a unique experience for many patients.
+You will discuss your primary concern (the reason for seeking treatment), and David will ask a range of questions about your symptoms, focusing on those related to your main complaint while often extending beyond that.
+Feel free to refrain from answering any questions that cause discomfort.

-David also makes a variety of observations about your general appearance, takes your pulse, and examines your tongue to help diagnose your particular issue and the treatment option best suited to resolving it.
-After discussing his diagnosis and the treatment he feels best suits you, treatment begins.
-The entire consultation lasts around an hour, meaning that your first session may take anywhere between 90 minutes and two hours.
+David will also observe your general appearance, assess your pulse, and examine your tongue to help diagnose your specific issue and determine the most appropriate treatment.
+After discussing his diagnosis and recommended treatment plan, the treatment process begins.
+The entire consultation lasts approximately an hour, making your first session’s duration vary from 90 minutes to two hours.

 Schedule Your Appointment